schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Remorseless Genesis

-A pervasive musician invents a innovation at a track.
+A pervasive musician invents an innovation at a track.

 ## Lodging

-A trapper closes a echoing bomber at a piped cry room.
+A trapper closes an echoing bomber at a piped cry room.

 ## Squid